bagrinsergiu/BitBlox-KB/integrations/third/autopilot/index.rst

 5. Done!
 You've got your API Key

-Connect a form to MailChimp
+Connect a form to Autopilot
 ------

 1. Open your landing page and go to the **Form Block**